iavofficial/IAVFrontendFramework/README.md

 ### How to specify navigation tabs
 *Please remove if the text fit's the requirements: Try to reduce text by including sample code snippets*\
 To let the developer specify navigation tabs the class View is exported as a module.
 It encapsulates the element which is rendered in the navigation bar and the component which is rendered in the content section.
 In order to specify navigation tabs the developer has to **create an array of instances of this class**.
 The developer is also able to create instances of the class "Group".
-This class let's the developer specify groups of navigation tabs which are grouped under a specified label.
+This class let's the developer specify groups of navigation tabs with a specified label.
 The array has to be passed to the DisaPage's "views" property.\
 An example:
 ```javascript
 let views = [